Arun-vEDU/A7_Training_Distillation_LoRA/README.md

 # A7_Training_Distillation_LoRA

 ## Compare the performance of LoRA with the Odd Layer and Even Layer initializations

+Note: I run this experiment on Google co-labs with 1% datafrom traning set.

 | Model Type | Training Loss | Test Set Performance |
 |------------|--------------|----------------------|
 | Odd Layer   | 0        | 94.16%               |